UQ’s rules for using AI in assessment

 AI detection

 AI detection tools, including Turnitin, are flawed and unreliable.
 They cannot definitively determine whether text, ideas, or structures were generated by AI.
-At UQ we have the Turnitin AI detection tool available for staff to use in courses.
+At UQ we have the Turnitin AI detection tool available for staff to use in courses from semester 2, 2025 this tool will be disabled.

 To minimise reliance on AI detection, UQ is adopting more secure assessments where responsible AI use is evident.
 This approach fosters integrity and ensures fairness while adapting to the evolving role of AI in education.